Pale of Settlement

 Further restrictions on Jews' freedom of

-residence were imposed in 1882, when Tsar Alexander III established the
+residence were imposed in 1882, when Tsar Alexander III

-May Laws, on the basis of which it was decided to expel Jews from the
+May Laws, on the basis of which it was decided to expel Jews

-cities of Russia proper and from the countryside of the Pale of
+cities of Russia proper and from the countryside of the Pale

 Settlement.
-The resettlement program affected a total of approximately
+The resettlement program affected a total of

 one million people.
-The Pale of Settlement continued to exist until the
+The Pale of Settlement continued to

 Russian Revolution.